gundak95/kuwait_corpus/README.md

 # kuwait_corpus
 First tryouts of EXMARaLDA annotated Corpus, TEI files.

-This is the first transcribed audio file.
+These are the first transcribed audio files.
 Recordings were made in spring 2022 in Kuwait city with a number of speakers.
 Transcription and annotation is done in EMARaLDA.
 The metadata management software is yet to be decided.
+For now, available metadata is stored with the document.

 All personal data is anonymised or consent for sharing obtained.

-LaMeta lets me export a general .imdi file for the whole corpus, and files for persons or sessions.

-I tried out a few things to see how to change the file structure and also import the XSLT from the TEI Enricher environment.